 - Open science and the FAIR principles

-- Expectations of a good data management plan (DMP)
+- Producing a good data management plan (DMP)

 - Nominally vs actually reusable: writing rich metadata